cbkerr/signac-docs/docs/source/tutorial.rst

 This will run both ``compute_volume`` and ``compute_density`` for all eligible jobs as user defined, and it doesn't care about the execution order of the two operations on each job.

 ..
 Tip::
     There can be several groups.
-And users can submit jobs with selected group successfully only when there is *at least one* job can be executed for each operations in the group.
+And users can submit jobs with selected group successfully only when there is *at least one* operation can be executed in the group.

 Extending the workflow
 ----------------------